‘Take his pulse, he’s blue’: Bodycam footage shows fatal encounter between epileptic Indiana man and first responders - KESQ

 His family later grew panicked after Earl was given multiple shots of what appear to be sedatives and he became unresponsive.
 Less than 30 minutes after deputies arrived at his home, video shows Earl stopped breathing and had to be resuscitated.
 The father of two was transported to a hospital and placed on life support.
 He died two days later.

 Indiana State Police have opened an investigation into Earl’s death and declined to comment about an ongoing investigation.
-The Jasper County Sheriff’s office noted their office released the bodycam footage with permission from state police.
+The Jasper County Sheriff’s office noted they released the bodycam footage with permission from state police.

 The results of Earl’s autopsy and toxicology screening are pending, his family’s lawyers said.